chrisxfire/chrisxfire.github.io/content/notes/web-development/msid/shared-access-signatures.md

 weight: 1
 ---

-# Share Access Signatures
+# share access signatures
 A signed URI that points to one or more storage resources.
 Includes a token that contains a special set of query parameters.

-## Types of Shared Access Signatures
+## types of shared access signatures
 - User delegation SAS
   - Secured with AAD credentials and also by permissions specified for the SAS.
   - Applies to Blob storage only.